microsoft/onnxruntime/docs/execution-providers/CoreML-ExecutionProvider.md

 - `1`: Use low precision data(float16) to accumulate data.

 `ModelCachePath`: The path to the directory where the Core ML model cache is stored.
 CoreML EP will compile the captured subgraph to CoreML format graph and saved to disk.
-For the same model, if caching is not enabled, CoreML EP will do the compiling and saving to disk every time, this may cost some time(even minutes) for complicated model.
-By passing a cache path and a model hash (which is different for different model), CoreML format model can be reused.(Cache disbled by default).
+For the given model, if caching is not enabled, CoreML EP will compile and save to disk every time, which may cost significant time (even minutes) for a complicated model.
+By providing a cache path the CoreML format model can be reused.
+(Cache disbled by default).
 - `""` : Disable cache. (empty string by default)
 - `"/path/to/cache"` : Enable cache. (path to cache directory, will be created if not exist)